fracarma/SublimeTextApexSnippets/README.md

 # SublimeTextApexSnippets
-Snippets for sublime text, useful to develop in Apex Code
+Snippets for sublime text, useful to develop in Apex Code.
+Clone this repository in  (Sublime Text folder)/packages/User